 4.1 Ephemeral storage

 Some Pouta virtual machine flavors have ephemeral storage in addition to a root disk.
 This works as additional storage for the duration of the instance.
-This storage does not get saved when the instance shuts down.
+This storage is not saved with the instance.
 This storage does not get saved when you create a snapshot of an image.
 It is not copied along with resizes or migrations.
 It is especially important to note regarding the io.* flavors that the storage is based on RAID0 arrays optimized for performance, providing no redundancy whatsoever.

-For a detailed explanation of ephemeral storage (and other storage options), you can see storage concepts section in the OpenStack user guide.
+For a detailed explanation of ephemeral storage (and other storage options), you can see the storage concepts section in the OpenStack user guide.